etchteam/offline-ux/src/caching-content.md

 It'll also cleanup stale caches for us too.

 <a href="https://developers.google.com/web/tools/workbox/modules/workbox-strategies" target="_blank" rel="noopener noreferrer">Learn more about other caching strategies</a>
-workbox makes available or see
+that Workbox makes available or see
 <a href="https://glitch.com/edit/#!/my-first-workbox-cache?path=service-worker.js:15:3"  target="_blank" rel="noopener noreferrer">this cache in action</a>.

 So far, this cache only replicates the functionality of the last one with less